sskorol/test-data-supplier/README.md

 }
 ```

-You can do even more, if you want to perform a Java-like **flatMap** operation for each row:
+You can do even more if you want to perform a Java-like **flatMap** operation for each row:

 ```java
 @DataSupplier(flatMap = true)